sonic-net/SONiC/doc/mgmt/gnmi/SONiC_GNMI_Server_Interface_Design.md

 For ApplDB, gNMI clients can write table directly.
 We need to specify which table can be changed, which one can not.

 We will create new Yang models for ApplDB, if gNMI set request modifies a table without Yang models, this set request should be rejected.
-And we can also follow gNMI spec to use "config false" tag, please refer to [link](https://datatracker.ietf.org/doc/html/rfc7950#section-4.2.3).
+And we can also use "config false" tag, please refer to [link](https://datatracker.ietf.org/doc/html/rfc7950#section-4.2.3).

 #### 1.2.1.11 Docker to Host communication
 'config apply-patch' and 'config reload' are designed to run on host, and it's difficult to support them in container: